google/groupavail/README.md

 ## Monitoring Usage Tracking and Logging

-A one-pixel image Google Analytics tracker URL is embedded in the user input form to gather usage statistics.
-You can set up your own GA project and specify the ID in the Environment file
+A one-pixel image Google Analytics tracker URL can be embedded in the user input form to gather usage statistics.
+You can set up your own GA project and specify the ID in the Environment file.
+To disable analytics tracking, the tracker ID can be set to "NONE" which is the default.

 The Apps Script code is also instrumented with selected Logging statements (which are routed to Cloud Logging by the Apps Script runtime).
 Logs are available in the GCP project used above.